Child Care Subsidy Guide - Banner

 Why does the type of care matter?

-Different approved service types have different hourly rate caps.
-Long day care, family day care, outside school hours care, and in-home care do not all operate under the same fee cap settings.
+• Each approved service type has its own hourly rate limit.
+Long day care, family day care, outside school hours care, and in-home care all have different fee limits.

 Why do provider fees matter so much?